The rules of the Canberra Slotcar Club ‘CSC’ have been written with the emphasis of having fun, socialising and friendly competition for its members.

 Members are expected to apply a common-sense approach to interpreting and applying these rules, and at all times to act within the spirit of rules designed for friendly, fair and competitive racing.
-If in doubt as to whether the rules cover a particular issue, ask a senior member.

-It is usually best to seek the agreement of the senior members before racing a car which, although it may technically meet the Club specifications, might confer an unfair advantage on the relevant driver.
+It is usually best to seek the agreement of the members before racing a car which, although it may technically meet the Club specifications, might confer an unfair advantage on the relevant driver.
 This will sometimes be the case where a manufacturer issues a new model or upgrades the motor or running gear on an existing model.

 As new models become available they will be assessed regarding their performance but CSC maintains the rule that the body and chassis must be made of plastic or resin.
-New release cars will not be eligible to race as they become available until the model's performance has been ascertained by the senior members.
+New release cars will not be eligible to race as they become available until the model's performance has been ascertained by the members.
 Class allocation will be on the basis of performance.

 The major objective of the CSC meetings is that all members have a pleasant social meeting with a small mix of competition for its members.